-The applicants under 18 who can’t afford British citizenship can now apply for a fee waiver for their naturalisation application.
-A fee waiver would be granted if the applicant and parents have been assessed and proved:
+Applicants under 18 who can’t afford British citizenship can now apply for a fee waiver for their naturalisation application.
+A fee waiver would be granted if the applicant and parents have been assessed and proven:

 - that they are unable to afford the fee